eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/04_catalog.md

 ## Returned Payload

-The returned payload is a `dcat:Catalog` as required by the supported DSP version.
+The returned payload is a `dcat:Catalog` as specified by the DSP version used in the request.

 ```json
 {